sunnyhhong/sunnyhhong.github.io/books.md

-#### If you are looking for something centered on family amd power of mother...and lots of tears...
+#### If you are looking for something centered on family and power of mother...and lots of tears...
 ### [Pachinko by Min Jin Lee](https://www.minjinlee.com/book/pachinko/)
 _New York Times Bestseller_